Nottingham-CTU/User-Management-Wizard/README.md

 Select this option to allow standard users (non-administrators) to manage projects which have been placed into Analysis/Cleanup status.

+### Standard users can assign users to access all DAGs
+For projects with DAGs, select this option to allow standard users to assign users to access all DAGs (i.e. no DAG assignment).
+If this option is not selected, only administrators can add users to projects without a DAG assignment.
+<br><br>

 ### Administrator username
 Some functions of the wizard are performed through REDCap as an administrator.
 Specify the administrator username to be used for this here.